-Objective: High grade level of smear acido-resistant bacilli (ARB) positivity has been linked to increased infectiousness in pulmonary tuberculosis (TB).
+Objective: The high-grade level of smear acid-resistant bacilli (ARB) positivity has been linked to increased infectiousness in pulmonary tuberculosis (TB).
 The ability to predict infectiousness is important in the management of the disease.
-The present study aimed to investigate the relationship between smear results, the clinical features and the levels of radiological involvement of TB
+The present study aimed to investigate the relationship between smear results, the clinical features, and the levels of radiological involvement of TB.

-Conclusion: Patients with coughing and a moderate to high level of radiological involvement should be closely monitored due to their high level risk of transmission.
+Conclusion: Patients with coughing and a moderate to high level of radiological involvement should be closely monitored due to their high-level risk of transmission.